-To become an LCSW in Florida, a master's degree in social work from a program accredited by the Council on Social Work Education is required.
-Applicants must also demonstrate that 24 credit hours covered clinically oriented human behavior and practice methods, including one course in psychopathology.
-The state does not consider administration, policy, organization, or community courses to be clinically oriented.
-In addition to an MSW, applicants must also meet the following requirements:
+To become an LCSW in Florida, you need a doctoral or master's degree in social work from a CSWE-accredited program.
+Applicants must demonstrate that 24 credits covered clinically oriented human behavior and practice methods, including one course in psychopathology.
+This program must also have included a clinical practicum.
+Once you have earned this degree, you can follow the steps below to become an LCSW:

 Social Work License Reciprocity in Florida

 If you hold a social work license in another state, you can apply for a license in Florida through the "Applying by Endorsement" process.
 Applicants must provide the board with verification of their current license and documentation that they have met the requirements for a CMSW or LCSW license, including official school transcripts, ASWB exam scores, and certification of completion of the Florida laws and rules and HIV/AIDS courses (if applying for LCSW license).

 Applicants for LCSW licensure by endorsement must complete the domestic violence course within six months of achieving Florida state licensing.
 Licensure by endorsement costs $305 for CMSW applicants and $180 for LCSW applicants.

 Florida social workers (both CMSWs and LCSWs) must renew their licenses by the end of March during each odd-numbered year.
 The board requires 30 hours of continuing education (CE) for each renewal period.
 The board also requires certain courses for each renewal period.
 You must take other courses every six years or third biennium.
 You can take board-approved courses online or by home-study.
 New licensees are exempt from the CE requirement.
 No classes are required until after the first two years of licensure.